 Short positions may be entered just as easily as Long positions.
 Additionally, the $25,000 account minimum requirement for day trading stocks does not apply to commodity futures trading nor are there any additional trade limits or regulations (outside of the normal commodity futures margin & CFTC position reporting requirements).

 Insignia Futures & Options has the experience and expertise to assist you in a well-rounded investment portfolio.
-Contact Us our offices today to discuss the benefits of investing in commodity futures.
+Contact Us at our offices today to discuss the benefits of investing in commodity futures.

 Please visit our New Accounts web page to open your own trading account.